Click0910/level-task/README.md

 --------------------

+## Alembic Migrations.

+It was setUp alembic schema migrations to execute locally.

+You can check the alembic folder with the versions of the db.

+For now there aren't any change in the versions of the db, because is the initial schema.

+The initial setUp for alembic is locally.

+For further improvements and taking into account that this is a distributed system, in a real scenario, alembic should be deployed in a container.
+Could be an independent container, or fore example in the API container.

 ## What is missing?

 - Complete unit tests.
-- Alembic Migrations
+- Deploy Alembic in docker container (could be in a dedicate container or in an existing container with DB access)
 - Refactor code, this is a naive implementation.

 ## Code Refactor

-For scalabality of the code and easier maintain, could be beneficial implement and refactor the code structure implementing some patters, for example follow clean architecture pattern and principles, Isolating the businnes logic from external resources like API, message brokers, DBs, Redis, Workers, in gneral any external infraestructure.
+For scalability of the code and easier maintain, could be beneficial implement and refactor the code structure implementing some patters, for example follow clean architecture pattern and principles, Isolating the business logic from external resources like API, message brokers, DBs, Redis, Workers, in general any external infrastructure.

 This is a bit complex and tedious to implement, however could be some advantages if is implemented a clean architecture